Aswang: Philippines Mythical Creature

-Of all Philippine mythical creatures, the aswang is one of the most talk about in the country, mostly in rural places where the only source of light is a kerosene lamp and neighbors are of far distances.
+Of all Philippine mythical creatures, the aswang is one of the most talk about in the country, mostly in Philippine provinces and rural places where the only source of light is a kerosene lamp and neighbors are of far distances.

 The aswang is most feared and is a known shapeshifter.
 They can take many animal forms from birds, to cats and dogs, even appearing as a beautiful young woman as often depicted on Filipino horror films.
 I heard of few stories of sightings of dogs which are extremely large on rural roads.
 This kind of stories are also the favorites amongst kids to talk about for passing time or just to have something scary to talk about.
 Often used by families as well to scare young kids from going out of the house specially at night.

 There are a lot of aswang sighting stories and the form of the creature varies from stories or Philippine regions and also called in many names.
-They also have been featured to many Philippine horror films and are always portrayed as an old woman or a beautiful woman who prefers living alone and is shy, quite and elusive.
+They also have been featured on many Philippine horror films and are always portrayed as shapeshifters - from an old woman taking the form of a beautiful woman who prefers living alone and is often shy, quite and elusive.
 Pregnant women are warned of aswangs and stories of miscarriages and strange things that happens at night on the home of the pregnant woman is blamed on this creatures.

 Aswangs are known to feed on fetuses and small children.
-And to get the fetus out of the mother, they use their proboscis to suck the fetus out of the mother's.
-Stories told by pregnant woman and their family goes that strange noises or flapping wings can be heard on the rooftop and some family members would see a proboscis reaching the sleeping mother's womb.
+And to get the fetus out of the mother, they use their proboscis to suck the fetus out of the mother's womb.
+Stories told by pregnant women and their family goes that strange noises or flapping wings can be heard on the rooftop and some family members would see a proboscis reaching the sleeping mother's womb.

 Like with vampire's, garlic is used and is believed to repel aswangs.
-They are used to hang on windows, doors, and other entrances.
+They are used to hang on windows, doors and other entrances.
 The holy water is used as well as some talisman believed to ward of these creatures.

 And with the stories, I had few to share.
 An experienced that my dad had that he used to tell us.